skrattaren/apf.rst/apf.rst

   Whatever the original idea behind Morris dancing was, it long ago indeed became associated with Spring ("As fit as [...] a morris for May Day" – Shakespeare), and nowadays many Morris teams begin their dancing season with a May Day performance.
-See the `_"...and Dance`_" section of Chapter 5 for more on Morris dancing.
+See the "`...and Dance`_" section of Chapter 5 for more on Morris dancing.

 - [p.
 5/7] "It is danced innocently by raggedy-bearded young mathematicians